kategable/nx/docs/blog/2024-11-19-ci-affected-graph.md

 tags: [nx-cloud]
 cover_image: /blog/images/2024-11-19/header.avif
 youtubeUrl: https://youtu.be/TS-Fp2iSlVM
+description: Explore how Nx Cloud's new affected project graph visualization helps you understand which projects and tasks are impacted by your changes in CI, providing better insight into your monorepo's dependencies.
 ---

 As monorepos grow in size and complexity, it can be difficult to understand the relationships between different parts of